What Are Maine Coons Like As Pets: Breed Facts

 4. Love Petting

-If you are wondering, do Maine Coons like to be petted, the answer is yes.
-However, in my experience, all three of our Maine Coons like to be petted in different places!
+Maine Coon cats like to be petted, however, in my experience, all three of my cats like to be petted in different places!

 For example, Bali our tabby Maine Coon likes his lower back and tummy stroked, whereas Mika our blue tabby likes his cheek and ears petted.

 Bali has always been different and he will let you pet him non-stop.
 He particularly likes being pet on his back, right next to his tail.
-He gets so excited and his tail shakes and lifts up!
+He gets so excited and his tail shakes and lifts!

 5. Highly Intelligent